Uniformly distributed orbits in $\mathbb{T}^d$ and singular substitution dynamical systems: Applications to substitutions

 and we call it the \emph{essential Lyapunov exponent of $\vect{v}$}.
 It is independent of the choice of the norm and the basis $\mathcal{B}$.
 In addition, by Kingman's theorem (see for example, \cite[Theorem 3.3]{viana2014lectures}), the following identity holds:

-\begin{remark} In the case that $V = \R^d$, the spectral cocycle and the essential spectral cocycle of $\vect{v}$ coincide.
-In \cite{bufetov2020singular}, it is assumed that the characteristic polynomial of the substitution matrix is irreducible over $\Q$, so this is the case for any non-zero $\vect{v}\in\R^d$. \end{remark}
+\begin{remark} In the case that the minimal subspace of $\vect{v}$ is $\R^d$, the spectral cocycle and the essential spectral cocycle of $\vect{v}$ coincide.
+In \cite{bufetov2020singular}, it is assumed that the characteristic polynomial of $S_\zeta$ is irreducible over $\Q$, so the minimal subspace of any non-zero vector is $\R^d$. \end{remark}

 \begin{proposition} Let $\zeta$ be a substitution on $\mathcal{A} = \{0,\dots,d-1\}$ with $d\ge 2$.
 Let $\vect{v}\in\mathbb{R}^d\setminus \{\vect{0}\}$ and let $V$ be its minimal subspace.
 Denote by $S_\zeta$ the substitution matrix, and suppose that ${S_\zeta^t|}_V$ is non-singular and has no eigenvalue that is a root of unity.
 If $({(S_\zeta^t)}^{kn} \vect{w})_{n=0}^\infty$ is u.d.\ mod $1$ in $V$ for some $\vect{w}\in V$ and every $k\ge 1$, then